BDC Hamburger Icon

 TipBottom line

-Various popular types of spreadsheet software are available, including Microsoft Excel, Google Sheets, Airtable, Apache OpenOffice, Handsontable, Sheetgo, Smartsheet and Zoho Sheet.
-When deciding between one of these (or other) popular spreadsheets, consider what your business’s unique needs are, what you will use the spreadsheet for, and what your budget is.
+Various popular types of spreadsheet software are available, including Microsoft Excel, Google Sheets, Airtable, Apache OpenOffice, Handsontable, Sheetgo, Smartsheet, and Zoho Sheet.
+When deciding among these (or other) popular spreadsheets, consider your business’s unique needs, what you will use the spreadsheet for, and what your budget is.

 What can I use spreadsheet software for?

-While spreadsheets originated in the world of finance, today’s software does more than track your budget.
+Spreadsheets originated in the world of finance, but today’s software does more than budget planning and tracking.
 It can perform many tasks that save you time and money if used correctly.
 Spreadsheet software can allow employees to work more efficiently, giving you and your team a better workflow.
-Below are some common functions a spreadsheet can serve for a business.
+Below are some common functions spreadsheets can serve for a business.

 Accounting

-Spreadsheets can keep track of simple numerical data such as your budget, but you can also use them to implement whole accounting systems.
-You can use a spreadsheet to keep track of invoices you send customers and ones you receive from vendors.
-You can also use them to track employee wages, including overtime, paid time off and sick leave.
-[Read more about The Best Accounting and Invoice-Generating Software for 2024.]
+Spreadsheets can keep track of simple numerical data, such as your budget, but you can also use them to implement whole accounting systems.
+You can use a spreadsheet to create professional invoices and keep track of what you send customers and what you receive from vendors.
+You can also use them to track employee wages, including overtime, paid time off, and sick leave.
+[Read more about the best accounting and invoice-generating software for 2024.]

 Analytics

 You can organize and analyze the data you input into your spreadsheet in various ways.
-For example, you can predict how your company will scale based on current data or create simulations with different variables to see different outcomes.
-This analytical functionality can help you make informed decisions for your company that are grounded in data.
+You can predict how your company will scale based on current data, for example, or create simulations with various variables to see different outcomes.
+That analytical functionality can help you make informed decisions for your company that are grounded in data.
+It takes business decision-making from gut instinct to hard data

 Presentations

 Business data can often be complex and hard to explain.
-With so many different variables and numbers, sharing your findings and information verbally isn’t always easy.
-But with spreadsheets and their graphic abilities, you can easily display and explain large, complex amounts of data in an easy-to-digest visual format that’s perfect for presentations, landing pages and more.
+With so many variables and numbers, sharing your findings and information verbally isn’t always easy.
+But with spreadsheets and their graphic abilities, you can easily display and explain large amounts of complex data in an easy-to-digest visual format that’s perfect for presentations, landing pages, and more.

 Project management